 Dressing for the UK Workplace in 2025

 The UK office has changed.
 Post-pandemic working patterns have blurred the lines between smart-casual and formal, and many workplaces have shifted away from strict dress codes towards a more flexible interpretation of professional dress.
-Yet dressing well for work still matters — how you present yourself affects how you're perceived and, equally importantly, how you feel.
+Yet dressing well for work still matters — how you present yourself affects how you're perceived and, equally importantly, how you feel throughout the day.
 This guide covers the key principles and outfit formulas for smart work attire in the UK.

 Understanding Your Office Dress Code